pd-l2ork/pd/README.md

 1. Documentation.
 We like documentation.
 It's like code, except friendly.
 2. Be reliable.
 Binary releases must be usable for performances and installations.
 The git repo must always be in a workable state that can be compiled.
 Regressions must be fixed quickly.
 3. Be discoverable.
 Undocumented features are buggy.
 Missing help files are bugs.
-Patches for new functionality that lack documentation are spam.
+Patches for new functionality that lack documentation is spam.
 4. Be consistent.
 Consistent interfaces are themselves a kind of documentation.
 We like documentation, so it follows that we like consistent interfaces.